OpenEvalProject/evals/manuscripts/elife-93646/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/93646/elife-93646-fig2-v1.jpg)

-**Figure 2.:** 2+-dependent inactivation (VDI and CDI) are enhanced after deletion of Cabp1 and Cabp2.(A, B) Peak normalized Ca2+ and Ba2+ currents in WT and CaBP1/2-deficient inner hair cells (IHCs) recorded in the extracellular solution containing 2 mM of the respective divalent cation.
+**Figure 2.:** (A, B) Peak normalized Ca2+ and Ba2+ currents in WT and CaBP1/2-deficient inner hair cells (IHCs) recorded in the extracellular solution containing 2 mM of the respective divalent cation.
 The two types of inactivation were calculated as depicted.
 (C) VDI and CDI were both significantly enhanced in the IHCs of Cabp1/2-DKO animals (asterisks; Student’s t-test, p < 0.0001).

-## Impaired synaptic transmission in the IHCs lacking CaBP1 and 2
+### Impaired synaptic transmission in the IHCs lacking CaBP1 and 2

 Since Ca2+ influx through CaV1.3 channels triggers IHC neurotransmission we next investigated how the prominent inactivation affects exocytosis in the CaBP1/2-deficient IHCs.
 Exocytosis was probed by recordings of membrane capacitance (Figure 3).
 In response to short stimuli [primarily recruiting the readily releasable pool (RRP) of vesicles], increases in capacitance were comparable, while long stimuli (reporting sustained exocytosis) evoked significantly smaller responses in the CaBP1/2-deficient IHCs (Figure 3A, B).
 These results are in line with the observation of comparable peak Ca2+-current amplitudes but reduced calcium charge transfer (QCa) for stimulus durations above 50 ms. However, calculating exocytosis efficiency revealed that the reduction in sustained exocytosis cannot completely be explained by the diminished Ca2+ influx (Figure 3C).
 This suggests an additional impairment in exo- or endocytic processes, the underlying mechanism of which is currently unknown.
 Transgenic expression of CaBP2 largely restored the efficiency of exocytosis, indicating that the impairment as observed in the IHCs of DKOs is related to the absence of the CaBPs.
 Such exocytosis defect was not observed in Cabp2-KOs, suggesting that when IHCs are held at hyperpolarized potential at RT, CaBP1 provides sufficient compensation to obscure the synaptic phenotype (Picher, 2017; Oestreicher et al., 2021).

 ![Figure 3.](https://cdn.elifesciences.org/articles/93646/elife-93646-fig3-v1.jpg)

-**Figure 3.:** QCa) can be partially rescued by Cabp2-transgene expression.(A) Capacitance increments with the corresponding QCa were probed by different depolarization durations from a holding potential of –85 mV (unpaired t-tests with Welch correction).
+**Figure 3.:** (A) Capacitance increments with the corresponding QCa were probed by different depolarization durations from a holding potential of –85 mV (unpaired t-tests with Welch correction).
 CaBP1/2-deficient inner hair cells (IHCs) showed significant impairment of the sustained exocytosis (p < 0.05 for 20 ms, and <0.001 for 100- and 200-ms step, respectively) and reduced cumulative Ca2+ influx (p < 0.005 for the longest two pulses) as compared to WT controls (black asterisks).
 AAV-mediated delivery of Cabp2 improved IHC synaptic function as compared to non-injected Cabp1/2-DKO controls (p < 0.01 for ΔCm upon 100- and 200-ms step, and p < 0.05 for QCa upon 200-ms step; green asterisks).
 (B) Representative Ca2+-current traces and corresponding membrane capacitance changes upon 100-ms long depolarization steps to the peak Ca2+-current potential.
 (C) Note a reduced efficiency of Ca2+-dependent exocytosis (p < 0.005 for the two longest test pulses; black asterisks), which can be efficiently rescued by intracochlear delivery of PHP.eB-Cabp2 (p < 0.01 and 0.05 for 100- and 200-ms pulse, respectively; green asterisks).
 (D) Capacitance measurements at a holding potential of –55 mV reveal an aggravation of the phenotype by additional activation of calcium channels between the test pulses (p < 0.01 for 50 ms, and p < 0.005 for 20-, 100-, and 200-ms pulse) and a further discrepancy between the QCa of WT and CaBP1/2-deficient IHCs (2–10 ms: p < 0.05; 20–200 ms: p < 0.001).
 Also in these recording conditions, the IHCs from Cabp2-injected Cabp1/2-DKO animals showed increased QCa (20–200 ms: p < 0.05) and exocytosis (100–200 ms: p < 0.005) as compared to non-injected controls.
 (E) Capacitance increments and the corresponding QCa upon 100-ms depolarization steps as recorded in different conditions.
-Note worsening of the phenotype with increasing IHC activation between the test pulses.Figure 3—source data 1.Figure 3.Figure 3—source data 2.Figure 3.
+Note worsening of the phenotype with increasing IHC activation between the test pulses.

 Next, we have reasoned that holding a cell at a relatively hyperpolarized potential of –85 mV as typically utilized in patch-clamp recordings may not reveal the synaptic phenotype in its severity.
 We thus performed additional sets of experiments (Figure 3D, E), in which the cells were held at either –65 or –55 mV, closer to the suggested resting potential of IHCs (Russell and Sellick, 1983; Dierich et al., 2020; Oliver et al., 2003).
 Raising the holding voltage to –55 mV resulted in a significant reduction in the maximal Ca2+ currents, which was more pronounced in the CaBP1/2-deficient IHCs as compared to controls (60 ± 4% vs 25 ± 4% reduction in DKO and WT IHCs, respectively; p < 0.005, Student’s t-test).
 Consequently, further discrepancy between the QCa in IHCs of WT and DKO animals was observed (p < 0.001), which in DKO animals resulted in a complete loss of sustained exocytosis (Figure 3D; p < 0.005).
 The latter was well restored upon AAV-mediated transgenic expression of CaBP2 (p < 0.05), which also reduced the amount of calcium channel inactivation (38 ± 8% reduction in the maximal Ca2+ current as well as a partial recovery of QCa as compared to Cabp1/2-DKO IHCs; p < 0.05).
 Rapid voltage oscillations during capacitance recordings may additionally activate calcium channels prior to the depolarizing step.
 We thus reduced the sine wave amplitude, which resulted in an intermediate phenotype, indicating pronounced activity-dependent deterioration of synaptic function in the absence of CaBPs (Figure 3E).
 We propose that in vivo in the absence of CaBP1 and 2 a large fraction of IHC CaV1.3 channels are in a state of prolonged inactivation.
 This does not support sufficient RRP exocytosis (Figure 3D) to sustain sensory coding during ongoing stimulation of IHCs.